2024

 Process to develop behaviorally anchored rating scale (BARS)

 • Compile a list of examples of good and bad conduct in the workplace.
-It is pretty uncommon for people to make use of the Critical Incident Techniques
+It is pretty uncommon for people to make use of Critical Incident Techniques

 • Have SMEs adapt their findings around their performance metrics